spacether/pycalculix/README.md

   throws segault errors when meshing
 - Fixes a bug where solver input file does not write material before time steps, Issue 32
-- Fixed gmsh installer on Windows, gmsh zip file is now found and downloaded
+- Fixed ccx installer on Windows: zip file is now found and downloaded
 - TODO: peg installed windows gmsh to working binaries
 - TODO: peg installed mac gmsh to working binaries